Information on this page is for Cornell students interested in research experience during the academic year and summer.

 Recruitment and Selection

 The program will be advertised on the CIHMID website, through Cornell’s Office of Undergraduate Biology, through relevant non-Biology undergraduate majors, and through the Biology Scholars Program.
-Potential host labs and mentors must be a part of CIHMID (the short list of labs is HERE), and students are welcome to develop their own independent projects with CIHMID faculty.
+Potential host labs and mentors must be a part of CIHMID (the short list of labs is HERE), though students are welcome to develop their own independent projects with any faculty affiliated with CIHMID.

 Students in their sophomore and junior years are eligible to apply.
 Previous formal research experience is not required, although preference may be given based on experience.